Tyresö AFF Royal Crowns: Under 15

-Under 13 & Under 11
+Under 13

-The programs collectively fall in the category of Pee Wee (Pop Warner) and feature the youngest participants.
-Tyresö has the oldest Pee Wee program in Sweden playing an inaugural exhibition game August 22 1999.
+Tyresö has the oldest U13 program in Sweden playing an inaugural exhibition game August 22, 1999.

+Under 11

+The U11 program split from U13 in 2013.

+Under 9

+The U9 program split from U11 in 2023.

+Football School

+The school was established in 2023.

 Flag football

 Flag football was discontinued in the mid-1990s.

 School teams

 Some years the club organize games between local middle schools in a tournament known as Karl Holfves Minne, in memory of deceased offensive lineman Karl Holfve.

 Rivalries

 While in the lower tiers of the league system, the games against Åkersberga were classic rivalry games.
 Since Tyresö and Carlstad both entered Superserien in 1998, the two teams have had many fierce battles with the latter most frequently coming out on top.
-From 2010–2012 the teams faced off in the national championship three years back-to-back with Carlstad as the victors every time.
+From 2010 to 2012 the teams faced off in the national championship three years back-to-back with Carlstad as the victors every time.

 Among all teams ever in existence in Sweden, there are only three teams with a winning record facing Tyresö; Handelshögskolan(defunct), Carlstad, and Stockholm.